 Always involved in the national scene, Randy is the rare actor who books roles on network series in L.A. and New York via self tape auditions from Pittsburgh.
 He recently shot a role in the upcoming Netflix series Z with Christina Ricci and appeared in One Flew Over The Cuckoo’s Nest for Barebones Productions, at the New Hazlett Theater.
 He has been cast in the Pittsburgh Public Theater’s upcoming production of Arthur Miller’s Death of a Salesman, which will play in the spring of 2017.

-Other work includes the Will Smith film, Concussion and a guest star role in the Kevin Bacon series, The Following.
-His performance last fall as Otto Frank in the Pittsburgh Public Theater’s production of The Diary of Anne Frank was lauded by critics and audiences alike.
+Other work includes the Will Smith film, Concussion, and a guest star role in the Kevin Bacon series, The Following, and the upcoming film, For Entertainment Purposes Only.
+His performance as Otto Frank in the Pittsburgh Public Theater’s production of The Diary of Anne Frank was lauded by critics and audiences alike and he recently concluded work on a very successful production of Death of a Salesman, also at the Public.

 Behind the camera, he has staged fights with Sean Penn on Saturday Night Live, served as Raul Julia’s double in the fencing scenes in The Addams Family, and doubled for Robert Englund in the horror thriller Kantemir.
 He also coached actors’ performances for Lifetime’s Any Day Now, Nickelodeon’s Supah Ninjas and the A&E pilot, Those Who Kill.
 Most recently he stunt co-ordinated for the WGN series Outsiders.